Sicherheit: Zwei Probleme in kvm

 Product: Red Hat Enterprise Linux

-Updated kvm packages that fix two security issues and two bugs are now
+Updated kvm packages that fix two security issues are now available for

 2. Relevant releases/architectures: